avengers-p11/Documentation/Application CI Design/CI Orchestration tools/Feature document of Jenkins/README.md

 - [References](#references)

 ## Introduction
-Continuous Integration (CI) orchestration tools are essential for modern software development.
-Jenkins is one of the most popular CI orchestration tools.
-It helps teams automate building, testing, and deploying code.
-This document provides an overview of Jenkins, including its key features, setup, and configuration.
+Continuous Integration (CI) orchestration tools play a critical role in modern software development by streamlining the processes of building, testing, and deploying code.
+Among the most widely used CI tools is Jenkins, an open-source platform that empowers teams to automate and manage their development pipelines efficiently.
+This document explores Jenkins, highlighting its key features, setup process, and configuration to help teams optimize their CI/CD workflows.

 ---
 ## Pre-requisites